Michael Rose (footballer, born 1982): Manchester United

 Born in Salford, Greater Manchester, Rose progressed through the youth ranks at Manchester United and he signed a trainee contract on 6 July 1998.
 On 12 September, he scored against Derby playing for United's under-17 side as they won 4–0 in the FA Premier Academy League.
 His first involvement with the reserves side came in December when he was an unused substitute against Sunderland.
 Rose featured in the NIVEA Junior Football Tournament in April 1999 as United finished as runners-up.
-Throughtout the season, he helped the under-17s achieve a 21-game unbeaten run in the league as they finished top of their group to qualify for the play-offs.
-He scored in the play-off games against Leicester and Sunderland before United lost to Blackburn in the semi-final.
+Throughout the season, he helped the under-17s achieve a 21-game unbeaten run in the league as they finished top of their group to qualify for the play-offs.
+He scored in the play-off games against Leicester and Sunderland before United lost to Blackburn Rovers in the semi-final.

 The following season, Rose began to play for United's under-19 side.
 He featured in multiple friendlies in pre-season before making his first competitive appearance in the 2–0 league defeat versus Sunderland at the beginning of September.
 On 2 December, he played the full 90-minutes as United got knocked out of the FA Youth Cup following a 2–1 defeat against Nottingham Forest at Gigg Lane.
 Rose scored his first goals of the season in March 2000 when he got a brace in the league win against Birmingham City.
-He played 20 league games and scored two goals that ultimately helped United to a third place finish in their group and earned them a spot in the play-offs.During the play-offs, Rose played in the 6–1 win against Leeds United but didn't feature as United were knocked out in next round against West Ham.
+He played 20 league games and scored two goals that ultimately helped United to a third place finish in their group and earned them a spot in the play-offs.
+During the play-offs, Rose played in the 6–1 win against Leeds United but didn't feature as United were knocked out in next round against West Ham.
 On 5 April, Rose started for the reserves in the Manchester Senior Cup as they lost versus Oldham Athletic at The Cliff.
 Post season he was part of the squad that took part in the International Youth Tournament hosted by Real Sociedad.
 He played in all three group games against Sevilla, Osasuna, and Real Sociedad, managing to score a goal in the draw against Osasuna, but United failed to qualify for the final.